lanuxos/chaiyogcpseason4/ManageKubernetesinGoogleCloud.md

 Alert policy name:        Pod Error Alert

 ### update and redeploy your app
-- Replace the <todo> in the image section in the helloweb-deployment.yaml us-docker.pkg.dev/google-samples/containers/gke/hello-app:1.0
+1. Replace the <todo> in the image section in the helloweb-deployment.yaml us-docker.pkg.dev/google-samples/containers/gke/hello-app:1.0

-- delete the helloweb from your cluster
+2. delete the helloweb from your cluster
-console:
-three dots > Actions > Delete > Delete

-cli:
-gcloud container clusters delete helloweb
+Kubernetes Engine
+Workload
+select
+DELETE

-- deploy the updated hello-app/manifests/helloweb-deployment.yaml on the gmp-ftha kubectl -n gmp-ftha apply -f hello-app/manifests/helloweb-deployment.yaml
+3. deploy the updated hello-app/manifests/helloweb-deployment.yaml on the $NAMESPACE kubectl -n $NAMESPACE apply -f hello-app/manifests/helloweb-deployment.yaml

+You should verify that it has deployed correctly with no errors.
+Your Kubernetes Workloads page of helloweb status is OK

 ### containerize your code and deploy it onto the cluster
 1. In the hello-app directory, update the main.go file to use Version: 2.0.0 on line 49.

 2. Use the hello-app/Dockerfile to create a Docker image with the v2 tag

 cd hello-app
-docker build -t us-east4-b-docker.pkg.dev/qwiklabs-gcp-01-a2e8d0bbabb5/hello-repo/hello-app:v2 .
+docker build -t $REGION-docker.pkg.dev/$PROJECT_ID/$REPO_NAME/hello-app:v2 .

 3. Push the newly built Docker image to your repository in Artifact Registry using the v2 tag.
-- configure the docker command-line tool to authenticate to artifact registry gcloud auth configure-docker us-east4-b-docker.pkg.dev
+- configure the docker command-line tool to authenticate to artifact registry gcloud auth configure-docker $REGION-docker.pkg.dev

-docker push us-central1-docker.pkg.dev/qwiklabs-gcp-01-a2e8d0bbabb5/hello-repo/hello-app:v2
+- tag the local image with the repo name docker tag docker tag $REGION-docker.pkg.dev $REGION-docker.pkg.dev/$PROJECT_ID/$REPO_NAME/hello-app:v2

+- push image to repo
-docker push us-central1-docker.pkg.dev/qwiklabs-gcp-01-a2e8d0bbabb5/hello-app:v2
+docker push $REGION-docker.pkg.dev/$PROJECT_ID/$REPO_NAME/hello-app:v2

-docker images

 4. Set the image on your helloweb deployment to reflect the v2 image you pushed to Artifact Registry.

-kubectl set image deployment/hello-app hello-app=us-east4-b-docker.pkg.dev/qwiklabs-gcp-01-a2e8d0bbabb5/hello-repo/hello-app:v2
+kubectl set image deployment/helloweb -n $NAMESPACE hello-app=$REGION-docker.pkg.dev/$PROJECT_ID/$REPO_NAME/hello-app:v2

-5. Expose the helloweb deployment to a LoadBalancer service named service name on port 8080, and set the target port of the container to the one specified in the Dockerfile kubectl expose deployment hello-app --name=hello-app-service --type=LoadBalancer --port 8080 --target-port 1234
+5. Expose the helloweb deployment to a LoadBalancer service named SERVICE_NAME on port 8080, and set the target port of the container to the one specified in the Dockerfile

+kubectl expose deployment helloweb -n $NAMESPACE --name=$SERVICE_NAME --type=LoadBalancer --port 8080 --target-port 8080

 6. Navigate to the external load balancer IP address of the service name

-username
-student-01-cc800c404218@qwiklabs.net

-password
-5hod4mUxGKM7

-project id
-qwiklabs-gcp-01-a2e8d0bbabb5

-cluster name
-hello-world-c053

-zone
-us-east4-b